 Importance of patient registries

 As part of an ongoing editorial collaboration with Medscape Rare Diseases, Marshall Summar, MD, Center for Neuroscience and Behavioral Medicine, speaks about the importance of involving patients in the field through patient registries which help physicians and researchers begin to understand rare disease and develop better therapies.
 Please view his talk: Registries for Rare Diseases: Involve the Patient.

-The Urea Cycle Disorders Consortium (UCDC) is a part of NIH Rare Diseases Clinical Research Network (RDCRN).
-Funding and/or programmatic support for this project has been provided by the National Institute of Child Health and Human Development (NICHD) and the NIH Office of Rare Diseases Research (ORDR).
+The Urea Cycle Disorders Consortium (UCDC) is a part of the Rare Diseases Clinical Research Network (RDCRN), an initiative of the Office of Rare Diseases Research (ORDR), National Center for Advancing Translational Sciences (NCATS).
+Funding and/or programmatic support for this project has been provided by the National Institute of Child Health and Human Development (NICHD) and the ORDR, NCATS.
 Read Disclaimer >